Welcome to Worship

-- Adult Sunday School classes are resuming on a case-by-case basis.
+- Adult Sunday School classes are meeting in person on a case-by-case basis.
 For class contact information, please visit our Sunday School page.

 - Youth Sunday School has resumed, meeting in the high school classroom of the Family Life Center.
 Contact Director of Youth Ministries Devon Bailey for more information.

 - Children’s Sunday School and childcare has resumed for children ages three years through 5th grade.
-Both drop off and pick up will be at the Colorado 1 Entrance at the back of the church.
+Drop off and pick up are in Wesley Hall, on the first floor of the Sanctuary building.
 Visit our Children’s Sunday School page for more information.

 Please review the Frequently Asked Questions below for information on our safety procedures and what to expect Sunday mornings.
 Thank you!